mfussenegger/nvim-jdtls/README.md

 You can check if the client is running with `:lua print(vim.inspect(vim.lsp.buf_get_clients()))`, it should output a lot of information.
 If it doesn't, verify:

 - That the language server can be started standalone.
-(Run the `java-lsp.sh` in a terminal)
+(Run eclipse.jdt.ls)
 - That there are no configuration errors.
 (Run `:set ft=java` and `:messages` after opening a Java file)
 - Check the log files (`:lua print(vim.fn.stdpath('cache'))` lists the path, there should be a `lsp.log`)